 Diggers Pouch – You will need to find a diggers pouch to put both your treasures and trash in.
 Remember to dig everything and don’t forget to gather any trash while out hunting.
 A small pouch is all you need to get started.

 Snorkeling with Cabo Wave: Our hostel had a special going for $45 per person for 3.5 hours on the water, and a snorkeling adventure once we reached the destination.
 Lunch and open bar included.
+It looked like an ideal boating day from the beach, I leave this link so you know what I’m talking about.
 This was pretty amazing since I’d never snorkeled and any chance I get to be on a boat, I take it.
 Check competitive prices, however.
 There were people in the boat who got tickets for as low as $35.

 Cerro De La Z Hike: Head up the mountain and get one of the best views of the city and the ocean!
 Sunset is the best time to go, but if you want to be alone, go earlier.